Dr Sabrina Sghirripa

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-I am a cognitive neuroscientist interested in understanding brain changes related to cognitive impairment or dementia, and developing new and improved methods to analyse data collected from the human brain (MRI, EEG).
+I enjoy using brain data to answer questions about healthy ageing, and helping other researchers extract meaningful insights from their neuroimaging data (MRI/EEG).
 I am based at the Australian Institute for Machine Learning (AIML) and South Australian Health and Medical Research Institute (SAHMRI).

 Beyond my own research, I'm passionate about helping researchers make the most of the brain data they've collected.
 I consult with researchers across a range of clinical and non-clinical contexts to refine their aims, select the right processing and analytical approaches, and turn what could be under-utilised brain data into meaningful results.
 This work has led to collaborations across diverse fields including psychiatry, stroke, neurodegeneration, chronic pain and audiology.